Published on June 26, 2019

 You can simply ask your doctor or other healthcare professional about what certain words mean.
 More often than not, they’re happy to help you understand, considering that they want you to be satisfied with your experience.

 There are both offline and online courses that can teach you all the medical words used by healthcare professionals.
 You will need to pay a fee for a lot of these courses, but they are relatively short, so you should be able to complete them fairly easily.

 There are free online courses as well, though these are more for people who have already come across these terms but want to consolidate their knowledge even further.
 But this isn’t the only technique you can use if you’re having trouble memorising what each word means.

-There are several other ways such as downloading flashcard and dictionary apps which you can look at any time and creating acronyms by taking one letter from each word that relate to each other.
+There are several other ways such as downloading flashcards and dictionary apps which you can look at any time and creating acronyms by taking one letter from each word that relates to each other.